 Appeals may be approved by majority rule by the Student Success Committee.
-To appeal, the student must complete a SAP appeal form (available online at www.patrickhenry.edu under Quick Links/SAP application).
+To appeal, the student must complete a SAP appeal form (available online at www.patrickhenry.edu under financial aid/important links/satisfactory academic status appeal).
 If supporting documentation exists, it must be submitted to the Financial Aid Office within 48 hours of submitting the appeal online.
-Once a student's appeal is declined for qualitative or quantitative standards, they must complete a semester (3 credit non-developmental course minimum) without financial assistance before other appeals will be considered.
+If a student's appeal is declined for qualitative or quantitative standards, they must complete a semester (3 credit non-developmental course minimum) without financial assistance before other appeals will be considered.
 All decisions are final.